-Campus leaders say the $282 per-semester fee hike for full-time students and the $14 million raised by it is needed for pay raises and other expenses.
+Campus leaders said the $282 per-semester fee hike for full-time students and the $14 million raised by it is needed for pay raises and other expenses.
 They say they're trying to keep pace with peer institutions and make up for nearly a decade of state financing cuts.

-But even as they backed boosted charges on students, some LSU Board of Supervisors members worried the fees are growing too burdensome for lower- and middle-class students and their families.
+Even as they backed boosted charges on students, some LSU Board of Supervisors members worried the fees are growing too burdensome for lower- and middle-class students and their families.

 Fees were raised a similar amount last year and the charges aren't covered by the state's TOPS tuition aid program.